mihir32/maintenance-automation/README.md

 Introduction
-The main problem is improper and insufficient method to record the data of complaints in VIT hostels.
+The main problem is improper and insufficient method to record the data of complaints in LNMIIT hostels.
 Such inefficiency in maintaining proper record leads to complaints not been looked into and pending complaints remain or are overloaded.
 The hostel authorities face numerous issues regarding fixing such complaints  and to keep in track of solved complaints.
 We are creating a web based application to resolve this problem where this website will cater to all the needs that the manual complaint registering system fails to satisfy.The website is very compatible and user – friendly with an attractive user interface.